debops/debops/docs/ansible/roles/journald/getting-started.rst

 ``role::journald:fss:verify``
-  The role can be used with this tag to use the Forward Secure Sealing funtionality to verify the consistency of the logs stored on the host(s).
+  The role can be used with this tag to use the Forward Secure Sealing functionality to verify the consistency of the logs stored on the host(s).
   No other tasks will be performed when this tag is used.